 In addition to receiving enthusiastic feedback from our user testing with students with disabilities, our simulations have been externally reviewed by a third party evaluator and we are proud to be a leader in accessible virtual science laboratories.

 Accessibility is a top priority for Labster.
-We have developed many new features to cover all aspects of the WCAG 2.0 Level AA standards.
-As of Fall 2023, over 160 of our most popular simulations are accessible using keyboard navigation and screen reader.
+We have developed many new features to cover all aspects of the WCAG 2.1 Level AA standards.
+As of Winter 2024, over 160 of our most popular simulations are accessible using keyboard navigation and screen reader.
 Additionally, every new simulation that is released will be made accessible as it is launched or shortly thereafter.
-You can see which simulations are available in Accessibility Mode by logging in to Labster's platform and using the "Accessibility Mode" filter, or viewing the
+You can see which simulations are available in Accessibility Mode by logging in to Labster's platform and using the "Accessibility Mode" filter.

 Please see our instructions on “How to Open and Play a Simulation in Accessibility Mode“.